Far Tottering and Oyster Creek Branch Railway: Locomotives

 They were constructed to Emett's designs by Harry Barlow, using war-surplus Fordson diesel engines on a fifteen inch gauge 4-6-2 chassis.
 The Barlow chassis of Neptune would later become Prince Charles on the Lakeside Miniature Railway at Southport.

 Operation and 1951 accident

 Due to the layout of the line (single, sharply curved, with tunnels) it was operated on a form of token system, whereby the trains themselves formed the token.
-As three trains would be in operation at any one time, and each station had two platforms (one train at each of the two station, one moving going into the empty platform at the terminus), a train was safe to proceed if the driver could see another train in the platform next to them.
+As three trains would be in operation at any one time, and each station had two platforms (one train at each of the two stations, one moving going into the empty platform at the terminus), a train was safe to proceed if the driver could see another train in the platform next to them.

 However, on 11 July 1951, two full trains approached head-on on the single track section, close to Oyster Creek station.
 One woman died and 12 to 13 other people were injured.
 It is unknown what sequence of events caused this to happen and there appears not to have been a parliamentary enquiry after the accident, although "there were a few ... parliamentary questions".